pmd/pmd/docs/pages/pmd/devdocs/metrics_index.md

 variables  declared on the same line (e.g. `int a, b, c;`) as a single statement.
 * Contrary to Sonarqube, but as JavaNCSS, we count type declarations (class, interface, enum, annotation),
 and method and field declarations \[[Sonarqube](#Sonarqube)\].
 * Contrary to JavaNCSS, but as Sonarqube, we do not count package declaration and import declarations as statements.
+This makes it easier to compare nested classes to outer classes.
+Besides, it makes for class metric results that actually represent the size of the class and not of the file.
+If you don't like that behaviour, use the `JAVANCSS` version.

 ### Versions